Solar Panel Cost Guide in Addison, MI (2024 Update)

 How long do solar panels last in Addison?

-Even though the average lifespan of solar panels is 25 to 30 years, that doesn't mean they are completely unusable at that time.
-What this means is how much energy they produce will have decreased significantly after that point.
-You can replace them after having them for that long or you can keep using them at a lower efficiency.
+Though the average lifespan of solar panels is 25 to 30 years, that doesn't mean they should be disposed of at that time.
+What this means is the amount of energy they produce will have decreased significantly after that point.
+You can decide to replace them after having them for that long or you can keep using them at a lower efficiency.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.